Mitchelene BigMan: Military service

 BigMan served as a diesel mechanic for most of her military career, quickly developing a reputation for volunteering for hard or dangerous assignments.
-During the Global War on Terror, she deployed to Iraq twice in support of Operation Iraqi Freedom, including a 2005 tour in which she earned a Combat Action Ribbon after surviving a rocket attack.
-She retired as a Sergeant First Class on April 30, 2009 after further assignments in Germany, Korea and four stateside duty stations.
+After the September 11 terrorist attacks, she deployed to Iraq twice during Operation Iraqi Freedom, including a 2005 tour in which she earned a Combat Action Ribbon after surviving a rocket attack.
+She retired as a Sergeant First Class on April 30, 2009, after further assignments in Germany, Korea and four stateside duty stations.

 Advocacy

 During her service BigMan was subjected to racism and discrimination due to her Native American identity and her gender.
 This discrimination, the domestic violence, and the sexual violence she survived both in and outside of the military would inspire her to create a support network for fellow female veterans of Native American identity, leading to her creating the Army Women's Iraqi Freedom Veterans (AWIFV) Color Guard.
 The goal of this organization was to provide a support network for female veterans of native identity, celebrating the intersectionality between them while providing these veterans with the ability to carry their ceremonial honors again.
 The Color Guard is one of the U.S. Armed Forces' most prestigious traditions, as it entails both the safeguarding and the presentation of the United States national flag during ceremonial events.

-During the 2010 Denver March Pow wow, she coordinated the first all-female native veteran color guard team at the request of ceremony organizers after one of the organizers, Camille Clairmont, notified the arena director Chico Her Many Horses of BigMan's presence and ability to perform in the event.
+During the 2010 Denver March pow wow, she coordinated the first all-female native veteran color guard team at the request of ceremony organizers after one of the organizers, Camille Clairmont, notified the arena director Chico Her Many Horses of BigMan's presence and ability to perform in the event.
 The success of this Color Guard became the basis for BigMan's Native American Women Warriors (NAWW), the modern successor to AWIFV, chartered on March 12, 2010.
-NAWW's purpose is dedicated to the recognition of women veterans, especially of Native American descent, and their contributions to the both the military and indigenous cultures of the United States.
+NAWW's purpose is dedicated to the recognition of women veterans, especially of Native American descent, and their contributions to both the military and indigenous cultures of the United States.
 The NAWW quickly expanded its team to over 50 members and provided coverage for events across the United States, culminating in the Honor Guard being chosen to perform during Barack Obama's Second Inauguration in 2013 and in Joe Biden's Inauguration in 2021.

 BigMan and her team incorporate traditional handmade jingle dresses with their performances, combining the traditional healing and celebratory nature of the dresses with contemporary military symbols and emblems like ranks, deployment patches, or awards.
 The modern NAWW dress is colored red, white, blue, and Cheyenne pink, symbolizing patriotism and indigenous identity.
-The jingle dress worn by BigMan during Obama's Second Inauguration also included a tribute to Lori Piestawa, the first Native American woman to die in combat.
+The jingle dress worn by BigMan during Obama's Second Inauguration also included a tribute to Lori Piestewa, the first Native American woman to die in combat.